Jiayinzhuo/microservice-kubernetes/K8S.md

 We also have a docker compose which is used to build, start, pull or push all the docker images at the the same time to avoid repeating the same commands several times.

-If you would like to build your own images, in the docker compose file, assuming you have a docker hub account, edit the image names replacing anywhere you see `thegaijin` with your dockerhub username.
+If you would like to build your own images, in the docker compose file, assuming you have a docker hub account, edit the image names replacing anywhere you see `jiayinzhuo` with your dockerhub username.

 After that, run